Eldrams/Track-my-data/README.md

 <!-- Description -->

-An application i made in order to fix an issue myself and collegues were having at work.
-Our IT department has been unable to fix the callback system at work for over a month despite numerous tickets.
-As well as our KPI's not being readily available to us.
-I made this app in order to track my own leads and KPI's as well as my team in order to improve our performance and the ease of access to information.
+An application I made to fix an issue my colleagues and I were experiencing at work.
+Our IT department has been unable to resolve the callback system at work for over a month, despite numerous tickets.
+Additionally, our KPIs are not readily available to us.
+I developed this app to track my own leads and KPIs, as well as those of my team, in order to enhance our performance and improve access to information.

 Deployed via netlify: